Where we’re at, and where we’re going

 (2.1) Definition: A presheaf with transfers is a contravariant additive functor from the category to the category of abelian groups .

 The condition that a presheaf with transfers be an additive functor can be reformatted into conditions (C1) an (C2) below.

-(C1) a presheaf with transfers is a contravariant functor taking sums to sums, respecting inclusions into summands, and the zero object to the zero object.
+(C1) a presheaf with transfers is a contravariant functor taking sums to sums, taking summands with their inclusion into a sum to summands with their inclusion into a sum, and taking the zero object to the zero object.

 (C2) for every smooth schemes and presheaf with transfers , the map of sets associated to the functor is a homomorphism of abelian groups which commutes with the composition maps and .